jas-invaris/vingle-springdoc-kdoc-provider/README.md

 - ✅ Extract KDoc comments as JSON from Kotlin classes and methods, thus accessible at runtime.
 - ✅ Incremental processing with caching
 - ✅ Support for SpringDoc OpenAPI integration
-- ✅ Compatible with `therapi-runtime-javadoc` API (1-on-1 replaceable)
+- ✅ Compatible with the `therapi-runtime-javadoc` API (1-on-1 replaceable)

 ## Installation